soyroberto/ansibledox/README.md

 - [Best Practices](#best-practices)
 - [Configuration Reference](#configuration-reference)
 - [Advanced Usage](#advanced-usage)
 ### Note: Create your own password for the root user in the containers and SSH to them prior to deployment or it will fail, also, I'm using SSH passsword auth.
 I will not share the password I'm using for the lab, obviously 😼.
 Add the password to the secrets.txt file.
-Do this:
+These steps are outlined in the doc, nonetheless:
 ```
 ansible-vault create vault/secrets.yml
 ansible-vault encrypt vault/secrets.yml